Most people see passion and purpose like two peas in a pod.

 So much so that they’re often referred to interchangeably.

-But I’m gonna argue that passion and purpose are more like PB&J.
+But I’m gonna present the idea that passion and purpose are more like PB&J.

 They’re individually so different from one another (not to mention, powerfully tasty on their own), yet combining the two makes magic.